 Ayurvedic practitioner Larissa Carlson‘s secret bloat-fighting weapon: fennel.
 “When feeling bloated after a meal, I chew on a half teaspoon of dry-roasted organic fennel seeds,” she says, adding that the small-but-mighty seeds have long been praised for reducing gas and bloating as well as freshening breath.
 “If you tend to bloat regularly, dry-roast the seeds in a frying pan on low-medium heat, stirring gently until you smell the rich aroma.
 Then, let the seeds cool and keep in a glass jar,” she says.
 “After meals, chew and swallow the juice of the seeds—yes, you can swallow the whole seed—to prevent bloating.”
 When she’s more in the mood to sip on something than to chew it, she brews a fennel tea with cumin and coriander, which she says also helps with bloating.

-Chinese medicine expert and The Juhi Center owner Juhi Singh is also turns to fennel for beating bloat.
+Chinese medicine expert and The Juhi Center owner Juhi Singh also turns to fennel for beating bloat.
 “After a meal, chew on a teaspoon of fennel seeds to prevent gas and uncomfortable bloating,” she says.
 “Chewing on a little ginger or drinking a cup of ginger tea can help with post-meal bloating.”

 3. Give your belly a little massage

-Ayurvedic chef and owner of Divya’s Kitchen, Divya Alter loves to give herself a little massage to combat bloat.
+Divya Alter, an Ayurvedic chef and owner of Divya’s Kitchen, loves to give herself a little massage to combat bloat.
 “Lie down and massage your belly clockwise with a few drops of warm sesame oil or ghee,” Alter says.
 (The sesame oil or ghee help reduce gas-related spasms.)
 This helps move gas and stool down to the colon—giving it a gentle push in the right direction.
 “Energetically, bloating is an indication of Vata imbalance—too much air in your digestive system, sometimes moving in the wrong directions,” Alter explains.

 4. Go back to the basics: water and walking